rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-05-6c75a7b332a39ec0-suspension-of-trading-in-non-convertible-debenture-privately-placed.md

 - IRFC
 - NTPC
 tags:
-- suspension
+- debt-securities
-- non-convertible-debentures
+- ncd
 - redemption
-- debt-market
+- suspension
 - trading-halt
 title: Suspension of Trading in Non-Convertible Debentures of IRFC and NTPC
 ---